 Budget & time plan

-The project’s budget is 3,3 MSEK and the project runs during two years – between May 2020 and April 2022.
+The project’s budget is 3,3 MSEK and the project runs during two years – from May 2020 to the end of 2022.